How Liberal Arts Engineering Degrees Prepare Students for an AI Future

 This article reflects a wide-ranging conversation with Professor Jonathan Krones of Brandeis University.
 In addition to discussing Brandeis’s general engineering program and offering insights on Boston College’s developed program, we exchanged ideas about the larger aims of engineering education and the values that shape it.

-Want your student to thrive at the intersection of humanity and technology?
+Do you want your student to thrive at the intersection of humanity and technology?
 We’ll help you find their Deep-Fit.